 (15) For though ye have ten thousand instructors in Christ, yet have ye not many fathers; for in Christ Jesus I have begotten you through the gospel.

 Although you have many who offer their services as your instructors or teachers, you have only one by whom you were converted whom who has a parental feeling for you.
 So follow or imitate me as I imitate Christ.

-Throughout the Old Testament as well as history, any inheritance was always past down through the "father".
-This was also true for the direction and choices of life, such as, religion, customs, livelihood, family connections or covenant with others.
-Fathers where the ones who set in order the patterns of life the family was to follow.
+Throughout the Old Testament, as well as history, any inheritance was always passed down through the father.
+This was also true for the direction and choices of life, such as, religion, customs, livelihood, family connections or covenants with others.
+Fathers were the ones who set in order the patterns of life the family was to follow.